Gender disparities in post-war food insecurity among urban households in Tigray, Ethiopia

 About the author

-Hafte Gebreselassie Gebrihet is an Associate Professor at the Western Norway University of Applied Sciences.
+Hafte Gebreselassie Gebrihet (PhD) is an Associate Professor at the Western Norway University of Applied Sciences.
 His work focuses on conflict recovery, gender equality, and food security in East Africa.
 He aims to use research to support fair and lasting recovery for communities affected by war.
-His broader interests include development, comparative politics, political economy, democratic governance, corruption systems, polarization, food insecurity, conflict, and humanitarian crises.
+His broader interests include development, comparative politics, political economy, democratic governance, corruption systems, polarisation, food insecurity, conflict, and humanitarian crises.

 Please sign in or register for FREE